0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 ### GitHub

 We are almost at the finish line.
 Now we need to go to our GitHub project settigns, to add support for CodeDeploy, by basically telling GitHub to send a webhook to our seelcted CodeDeploy to let it know that there was a new commit.
-To achive this we need to add two things:
+To achive this we need to add two integrations and create one `personal access token`:

-- Add AWS CodeDeploy
-- Add GitHub Auto-Deployment
+**The setup to create a personal access token**

+1. Go to the Settign page in your gitHub account
+1. From the left side menu select [personal access token](https://github.com/settings/tokens)
+1. Click `Generate new token`
+1. Name the token, for example I choose `AWSCodeDeploy`
+1. In the `Scope` section select:
+  1. repo:status
+  1. repo_deployment
+1. Click `Generate token`
+1. On the next page, copy and store the token in secure place, this token won't be visible once you live this page.

 **The setup to create Auto-Deployment**